In 2016/17, IRMO provided 1,440 hours of English classes and 150 hours of conversation practise to 452 students.

 - English Classes: Split into different levels (Pre-entry, Beginner, Elementary, Pre-intermediate) and taught at flexible times/days (morning, evening and weekend courses), our classes are taught by volunteers who have completed a CELTA course and/or have a solid background in language teaching.

-- IT Classes and ESOL Computer based classes: These aim to help individuals to gain the necessary IT digital skills to access information, services and employment opportunities.
+- ESOL Computer based classes and IT workshops: These aim to help individuals to gain the necessary IT digital skills to access information, services and employment opportunities.
 Emphasis is placed on web browsing, using the internet safely, managing finance on line, finding jobs and accessing online services.

 - Job hunting: Through one-to-one appointments, our job hunters support individuals to write CVs and cover letters and provide general information on how to approach the job market, including through online searches and via local job centres.